noel2004/contracts.demo/README.md

 # contracts.demo

-Contracts for Fluidex demo, using hardhat local node for now.
+Contracts for FluiDex demo, using hardhat local node for now.

 ```
 yarn install